 Conclusion

 A path of learning and development awaits researchers as they enter the world of academic conferences.
-The process of submitting and receiving feedback on conference papers hones one’s skills and deepens understanding in their field.
+The process of submitting and receiving feedback on conference papers hones skills and deepens understanding.

-These experiences, while challenging, are essential to the academic journey.
-They encourage resilience, adaptability, and continual development, essential qualities for any successful scholar in today’s academics.
+These experiences, while challenging, are essential to the academic experience.
+They encourage flexibility, adaptability, and continual development, essential qualities for any successful scholar in today’s academics.